 The change in Microsoft’s localization policy had a great impact on global roll-out projects.
 Starting from the 2013 versions, partners have to search for local versions on their own in many more countries than before.
 Local versions are available at various prices depending on the country and vendor.
 In many countries, more than one vendor offer their local versions.
 Microsoft, including its local subsidiaries, is not entitled to recommend any local functionality version, as such recommendation is a breach of the principle of equal treatment for all partners.

 Local functionalities have not become a primary objective of global Microsoft Dynamics NAV roll-out projects.
 The certification process for localized products is quite efficient and the worldwide Microsoft partner community actively deals with the gap left by Microsoft.
 This means that local version availability is not a problem.
-Microsoft Dynamics NAV is available in 150 countries worldwide.
-However, it should be understood that if a global project is delivered outside Western Europe and North America, the issue of local functionality comes up for discussion in many countries.
+Microsoft Dynamics 365 Business Central is available in 195 countries worldwide.
+However, it should be understood that the issue of local functionality comes up for discussion in some countries.